Mean-field Variational Inference via Wasserstein Gradient Flow: Introduction

 \subsection{Contribution summary}

-The main contribution of this paper is to propose a mean-field Wasserstein gradient flow (MF-WGF) algorithm for implementing the MF variational inference; and to build a general theoretical framework for analyzing its statistical and algorithmic convergence for a generic class of Bayesian latent variable models (under the frequentist perspective).
+The main contribution of this paper is to propose a mean-field Wasserstein gradient flow (MF-WGF) algorithm for implementing the MF variational inference and to build a general theoretical framework for analyzing its statistical and algorithmic convergence for a generic class of Bayesian models (under the frequentist perspective).

-Methodology-wise, by viewing the KL divergence as an objective functional over the space of all factorized probability measures, we develop an alternating minimization scheme for implementing the MF approximation based on a time-discretized WGF.
-The proposed algorithm resembles a distributional version of the classical Expectation–Maximization algorithm, consisting of an E-step of updating the latent variable variational distribution and an M-step of conducting steepest descent over the variational distribution of model parameters.
-We also demonstrate that the developed algorithm can be viewed as an extension of the general Majorize-Minimization (MM) principal to minimizing a functional over the space of probability measures.
+Methodology-wise, by viewing the KL divergence as an objective functional over the space of all factorized probability measures, we develop a minimization scheme for implementing the MF approximation based on a time-discretized WGF.
+For Bayesian models without latent variables, the proposed algorithm is a distributional version of parallel coordinate proximal descent for updating the constituting components in the MF approximation.
+For Bayesian latent variable models, the proposed algorithm resembles a distributional version of the classical Expectation–Maximization algorithm, consisting of an E-step of updating the latent variable variational distribution and an M-step of conducting steepest descent over the variational distribution of model parameters; the developed algorithm can also be viewed as an extension of the general Majorize-Minimization (MM) principal to minimizing a functional over the space of probability measures.